-The RS232/RS485 converter allows to interface any device using an RS232 serial link to an RS485 link.
-The RS485 link was conceived for long haul data acquisition and control applications.
-The original specifications (which have been surpassed by present hardware), allowed to network up to 32 stations on the same lines, at speeds up to 10 Mbits/s to distances of 4,000 feet (1200 mt).
+The RS232/RS485 converter allows the user to interface any device that uses an RS232 serial link to an RS485 link.
+The RS485 link was conceived for long distance data acquisition and control applications.
+The original specifications (which have been surpassed by the present hardware), supports a network of up to 32 stations on the same lines, at speeds up to 115,200 baud to distances of 4,000 feet (1,200 meters).
 The link is balanced so that any electrical noise getting into one of the lines also gets into the other line thus allowing the receiver to cancel both noise signals.

 RS485 links are much used in industrial process control where reliability is important.
-Also, the ability to communicate over a long distance at a high speed is important when it comes to industrial plants where the stations might be spread over a large area.
+Also, the ability to communicate over a long distance at a high speed is important for industrial plants where the stations might be spread over a large area.

 It is very common to have a PC in charge of controlling a given process.
-PC's in general have an RS232 serial port (COM port) and therefore there are two solutions to link the computer to an RS485 network: One is to plug an RS485 interface in a computer slot and the other is to convert the RS232 level signal coming out the computer serial port into an RS485 signal.
+PC's in general have an RS232 serial port (COM port) and therefore there are two solutions to linking the computer to an RS485 network.
+One, is to install an RS485 interface in an expansion slot of the computer, and the other is to convert the RS232 level signal coming out the computer serial port to an RS485 signal.
 This is what the RS232/RS485 converter does.
-The converters are designed to work with the RMV Electronics general purpose I/O-485 line of stations specifically built for process control but they can also be used back to back thus providing an
+The converters are designed to work with the RMV Electronics RS485 line of Data Acquisition and Control Boards.
+The RS485 Boards are specifically built for process control but they can also be used back to back thus providing an RS232/RS485/RS232 link.
+This way, two computers or devices using a standard RS232 serial port can communicate with each other at a maximum of 115,200 Bauds over a distance of up to 4000 feet, something impossible to achieve using an RS232 link.
+One interesting application for using two RS232/RS485 converters back to back is when a computer needs to be connected to an I/O-232 board at a distance longer than usual.
+This provides very good performance while maintaining the simplicity of the RMV I/O-232 line of Data Acquisition and Control Boards.